Niyasmonp/EE2016-Lab-Experiments/README.md

 4 Lab experiments done as part of the course EE2016

-First 2 Experiments are based AVR assembly programming and rest 2 are ARM assembly programming -hf
+First 2 Experiments are based AVR assembly programming and rest 2 are ARM assembly programming